370 lucky ‘Rick & Morty’ fans can put themselves into their favorite show. How they did it is our future in 5G

 Going inside Rick and Morty

 Fans signed up for a time slot via the Adult Swim Festival app or in person with a brand ambassador for a chance to put themselves into a short AR scene with Rick and Morty.
-Once inside, they’ll record themselves movin’ and groovin’ to that Rick and Morty season 2 classic, “Get Swifty.”
+Once inside, they’ll record themselves movin’ and groovin’ to that Rick and Morty season 2 classic, “Get Schwifty.”
 The rig will capture the action and render the fan into an animated 3D image.
 With the help of AT&T’s 5G technology and 5G-enabled devices, what would usually take hours to process takes just a few minutes.
-Fans can then insert their dancing avatars into the “Get Swifty” video and save the image to their own devices.
+Fans can then insert their dancing avatars into the “Get Schwifty” video and save the image to their own devices.

 What they do with it from there is up to them: share it to social media, send it to friends, or watch it over and over when things get a little dull at the office.